Honda CR-V Review

 Interiors – Step inside and the Honda built quality speaks for itself.
 Fit and finish is fantastic and quality of materials used is rich.
-The dashboard gets a wooden insert to break the continuity.
+The dashboard of the Honda CR-V gets a wooden insert to break the continuity.
 Similar to the previous generation CR-V, the gear lever is mounted on the dashboard which has a nice silver surround around it.
 Silver accents are also present on the steering wheel and doors.
 The dashboard also gets a 6.1 inch touch screen display (top variant only) which works as a display for navigation, Bluetooth streaming, telephone, etc. It also works with the reversing camera and lights up once the car is slotted into reverse.
 At the extreme front is another 5-inch display which works as the MID displaying fuel consumption, audio status, etc.

-Seating is comfortable and the leather upholstery looks and feels premium.
-The drivers seat gets an 8-way electronic adjustment feature.
+Seating is comfortable and the leather upholstery looks and feels premium in the Honda CR-V. The drivers seat gets an 8-way electronic adjustment feature.
 The range of driver’s seat height adjustment and tilt/telescopic adjustment is much more in this new model.
 Overall, the front and rear seats offer comfortable seating with good knee room and back support, however, both fall a wee bit short on under thigh support.
 Headroom is more than sufficient for the tallest of passengers.
 Interior space is more than the third generation model.
 Despite of the same wheelbase, Honda has managed to squeeze in more space by mounting the seats lower than before.
 The cargo area is more spacious too and loading bay is also much lower enabling easy loading of luggage.
 The spare wheel is a full sized tyre mounted on the same 17-inch alloy wheel.

 The fourth generation CR-V gets a lever in the cargo area used to operate the dive down rear seats.
 One lever is placed on either side to drop the rear bench into a flat floor.